Shyamal1508/Product_Stock_Management_using_SQL/README.md

 Run the App:
 streamlit run app.py

+📝 Detailed Project Description
+The Product Stock Management System is a full-stack data application designed to streamline inventory control for small to medium-sized businesses.
+It replaces manual spreadsheet tracking with a centralized SQL database and a high-performance Python interface.

+1. Unified Data Management
+The system acts as a "Single Source of Truth."
+Instead of scattered files, all product information—including IDs, descriptions, pricing, and real-time stock counts—is stored in a structured relational database.
+This ensures data consistency and prevents errors like duplicate entries or lost records.

+2. Real-Time CRUD Operations
+The application allows users to perform core database actions directly through the web UI without writing a single line of code:

+Create: Add new product lines to the warehouse.

+Read: Fetch instant details about specific items or categories.

+Update: Modify stock levels immediately after a sale or restock.

+Delete: Remove discontinued items while maintaining database integrity.

+3. Dynamic Data Visualization
+Using the power of Streamlit, the project transforms raw SQL tables into visual insights.
+It includes:

+Low-Stock Alerts: Automatically highlights items that fall below a certain threshold to prevent out-of-stock scenarios.

+Inventory Overview: A birds-eye view of total stock value and quantity across different categories.

+4. The Technical Bridge
+The core value of this project lies in its Integration Logic.
+It demonstrates how to securely connect a Python application to an external SQL Server using connection strings and executing optimized queries to ensure the application remains fast even as the dataset grows.

 Dataset
 The dataset used for this project involves product IDs, stock counts, and categories.